aspnetzero/documents/doc/Developing-Step-By-Step-Mvc-Angularjs.md

 #### Switch to MPA

-Do not skip to switch default application to the MPA version (click "See Demo for Multi-Page Application version with ASP.NET MVC and JQuery").
+Do not skip to switch default application to the MPA version (click "See Demo for Multi-Page Application version with ASP.NET MVC and jQuery").

 ### Adding a New Page